toolking/carddav2fb/README.md

   * automatically preserves QuickDial and Vanity attributes of phone numbers set in FRITZ!Box Web GUI.
 Works without config.
 These data are saved separately in the internal FRITZ!Box memory under `../FRITZ/mediabox/Atrributes.csv` from loss.
 The legacy way of configuring your CardDav server with X-FB-QUICKDIAL/X-FB-VANITY is no longer supported.
   * generates an image with keypad and designated quickdial numbers (2-9), which can be uploaded to designated handhelds (see details below)

+  Additonal with this version (fork):
+  * specify with `forcedupload` whether the phone book should be overwritten, or if phone numbers that are not included in the upload are to be saved as vcf by e-mail (see wiki for handling details).
+  * specify with `fritzadr` if fax numbers should be extracted from the phonebook and stored as FRITZ!Fax (fax4box) adressbook (FritzAdr.dbf)

+  **Have a look in the [wiki](https://github.com/BlackSenator/carddav2fb/wiki) for further information!**

 ## Requirements

   * PHP >7.1 (`apt-get install php php-curl php-mbstring php-xml`)